oroinc/platform/src/Oro/Bundle/FeatureToggleBundle/README.md

 -------------------------

 Features are defined with configuration files place in Resources/oro/features.yml.
-Each feature consists of required options: title and toggle.
+Each feature consists of one required option - the label.
 Out of the box feature may be configured with next sections:
- - title - feature title
+ - label - feature title
  - description - feature description
  - toggle - system configuration option key that will be used as feature toggle
  - dependencies - list of feature names that current feature depends on